First Sino-Japanese War: Imperial Japanese Army

-The Meiji government at first modeled their army after the French Army.
+The Meiji government at first modelled their army after the French Army.
 French advisers had been sent to Japan with two military missions (in 1872–1880 and 1884), in addition to one mission under the shogunate.
 Nationwide conscription was enforced in 1873 and a Western-style conscript army was established; military schools and arsenals were also built.
 In 1886, Japan turned toward the German-Prussian model as the basis for its army, adopting German doctrines and the German military system and organisation.
-In 1885 Klemens Meckel, a German adviser, implemented new measures, such as the reorganization of the command structure into divisions and regiments; the strengthening of army logistics, transportation, and structures (thereby increasing mobility); and the establishment of artillery and engineering regiments as independent commands.
+In 1885 Jakob Meckel, a German adviser, implemented new measures, such as the reorganisation of the command structure into divisions and regiments; the strengthening of army logistics, transportation, and structures (thereby increasing mobility); and the establishment of artillery and engineering regiments as independent commands.
 It was also an army that was equal to European armed forces in every respect.

 On the eve of the outbreak of the war with China all men between the ages of 17 and 40 years were eligible for conscription, but only those who turned 20 were to be drafted while those who had turned 17 could volunteer.
 All men between the ages of 17 and 40, even those who had not received military training or were physically unfit, were considered part of the territorial militia or national guard (kokumin).
 Following the period of active military service (gen-eki), which lasted for three years, the soldiers became part of the first Reserve (yōbi numbering 92,000 in 1893) and then the second Reserve (kōbi numbering 106,000 in 1893).
 All young and able-bodied men who did not receive basic military training due to exceptions and those conscripts who had not fully met the physical requirements of military service, became third Reserve (hojū).
 In time of war, the first Reserve (yōbi) were to be called up first and they were intended to fill the ranks of the regular army units.
 Next to be called up were the kōbi reserve who were to be either used to further fill in the ranks of line units or to be formed into new ones.
 The hojū reserve members were to be called up only in exceptional circumstances, and the territorial militia or national guard would only be called up in case of an immediate enemy attack on or invasion of Japan.